-The Traffic Manager requires a license key to operate in full production mode.
+The Traffic Manager requires a license key to operate fully.
 The feature set and bandwidth limits are determined by the license applied, the details of which can be seen on the System > Licenses page of the Admin UI after the Initial Configuration Wizard has completed.

-Choose either to upload the license key now, to register for flexible licensing using Pulse Secure Services Director, or to skip licensing and instead use the Traffic Manager in Developer mode.
+Choose either to upload the license key now, to register for flexible licensing using Pulse Secure Services Director, or to skip licensing and instead run the Traffic Manager as the Community Edition (for more details, see "The Community Edition" on page 62).